UBC consistently ranks as one of the world’s top research universities.

-The Office of the Provost launched this fund to provide significant new resources to advance academic excellence and strengthen UBC in the years to come.
+The Office of the Provost and Vice-President, Academic, launched this fund to provide significant new resources to advance academic excellence and strengthen UBC in the years to come.

 Since 2016, we have been devoting a portion of our annual revenue toward initiatives that help us attract the best faculty and students, support world-changing research, and deliver an exceptional learning experience.

 The fund—projected to grow to in excess of $30 million per year by 2018/19—supports initiatives that will further differentiate UBC as a top-tier global institution.